 Types of Maine Lobster Rolls to Try

-1. “Maine-style” lobster roll: This is the classic lobster roll, made with chunks of fresh lobster meat and a little bit of mayonnaise, served on a buttered and toasted hot dog bun.
+- “Maine-style” lobster roll: This is the classic lobster roll, made with chunks of fresh lobster meat and a little bit of mayonnaise, served on a buttered and toasted hot dog bun.
+Not fancy, but pretty delicious.
+This is my favorite style.

-2. “Connecticut-style” lobster roll: This variation is typically served warm, with melted butter instead of mayonnaise.
+- “Connecticut-style” lobster roll: This variation is typically served warm, with melted butter instead of mayonnaise.
+It’s fine, but it’s too drippy for me.

 Many variations of the lobster roll exist in Maine and New England, but these are among the most common